Community-Developed Resources for Remote Teaching

 Remote Language Instruction Resources

-Anderson Language and Technology Center (ALTEC) has assembled and continues to updateÌýremote teaching and learning guides specifically for language faculty.
+The Anderson Language and Technology Center (ALTEC) offers continually updated teaching and learning guides for language instructors.

 ALTEC Language Instruction Resources